-There are a great number of abortion funds set up worldwide to provide financial and logistical assistance to people who can’t otherwise afford the costs of an abortion.
+There are a great number of abortion funds set up worldwide, including across the United States, to provide financial and logistical assistance to people who can’t otherwise afford the costs of an abortion.
 Most of them serve a particular geographical region, but others work internationally to help people travel abroad to obtain abortions.
 These groups of people are there to help you juggle and organize all the logistics that could otherwise prove challenging: from travel to childcare, from finding a doula to making sure you have translation services if you have to go to a country where you don’t speak the language, they specialize in helping out people just like you.
 Funds are usually run by volunteers or by a small staff that takes the calls from people who need a hand.

 The way they work changes from association to association, but the basics stay the same: People working with the fund will talk with you privately about what your financial situation is, and to evaluate the estimated cost of your procedure.
 As the National Network of Abortion Funds’ (NNAF) FAQ section explains “Every fund has a different amount of money and different requirements, and some have no requirements at all.
 Because every fund is different, the best thing to do is search for your local fund and give them a call”.